Descanonge/research_support/Data/ocean_color.md

 </table>

 That should help you get around on the CMEMS.
-All these informations (and more details) can be found in the GlobColour user manual (the one on CMEMS): https://catalogue.marine.copernicus.eu/documents/PUM/CMEMS-OC-PUM.pdf
+All these informations and more details (especially on the variables available in different datasets) can be found in the GlobColour user manual (the one on CMEMS): https://catalogue.marine.copernicus.eu/documents/PUM/CMEMS-OC-PUM.pdf

-## The GlobColour-ACRI product

 ## Differences OC-CCI / Copernicus-GlobColour

+Both products use different processing to get the same data.
+Maybe most notably, in Copernicus-GlobColour the Chl is computed for each sensor *then* merge the Chl of all sensor.
+On the contrary, in OC-CCI the reflectances are merged across sensors and *then* the Chl is computed.
+You can find some details in this paper: [Garnesson et al. 2019](https://doi.org/10.5194/os-15-819-2019).

+Both products are multi-year re-analyses, and should be appropriate to study long-term trends, however it is the explicit goal of the OC-CCI version.
+The [documentation](https://climate.esa.int/en/projects/ocean-colour/key-documents/) on the CCI website goes into more details on how they verify the Chl variable as a valid CDR (climate data record).

+## The "GlobColour-ACRI" product

+For some reason, the ACRI-ST ftp website distributes some ocean color products.
+It is maybe some kind of leftovers from before "standardisation" by the OCTAS-CMEMS.
+You can find information about them here: https://globcolour.info/CDR_Docs/GlobCOLOUR_PUG.pdf and there: https://hermes.acri.fr

+I guess I would not recommend it unless you have a reason for it.

+Note that they distribute two versions: AVW (weighted average) where the Chl of all sensors are merged, and GSM (Garver, Siegel, Maritorena model) where the merge the reflectance before computing the Chl.
+Some people are more familiar with those acronym.